Team4613-BarkerRedbacks/Programming-Java-Guide/Introduction to (Java) Programming/Introduction to (Java) Programming.md

 	1. Languages, syntax vs thinking, compilliers, and setup for the tutorials

 2. Core elements of programs
-	1. Input/Output
+	1. Output
 	2. Variables
+	3. Input
+	4. Operations (Math, each line)
-	3. Functions
+	5. Functions
-	4. Documentation
+	6. Documentation
-	5. Control Flow
+	7. Control Flow
-	6. Iteration
+	8. Iteration

 3. Algorithims
 	1. What is an algorithims